6 Top CloudTalk Alternatives & Competitors in 2024

 3. Talkdesk

-Talkdesk is a global contact center solution known for extensive AI functionality.
+Talkdesk is a global contact center solution known for extensive AI functionality across various aspects of customer service, from self-service options to agent support and customer experience analysis.

 Some of Talkdesk’s standout features include: